Lower cost tips

 Unless your home is very new, you’re likely to be losing some heat through draughts around doors and windows, gaps around the floor, or through the chimney.

 Why not buy some draught-proofing products for doors and windows, seal your skirting boards with silicone sealant, and fit a chimney draught excluder or sealed fire guards.
-DIY draught-proofing of windows, doors and blocking cracks in floors and skirting boards can cost up to £200, but can save between £20 to £30 a year.
+DIY draught-proofing of windows, doors and blocking cracks in floors and skirting boards can cost around £200, but can save between £25 to £35 a year.

 New heating controls

 Whatever the age of your boiler, the right controls will let you:

 - set your heating and hot water to come on and off when you need them

 - heat just the areas of your home you want